The Dramatic Continuum

 Thus, the believer literally is always moving forward in a growing oneness of heart, a mature and completing harmony, with his Creator.
 And on, and on, this new and deeply fulfilling friendship grows, transitioning eventually, even into eternity.

 Again, in the life-details of the individual believer, the redemptive drama is immensely intricate.
-But, in this essential redemptive experience, the gift of a thorough personal transformation and a completely fulfilling new life in Christ, the play remains the same simple reality for us all.
+But, in this essential redemptive experience, the gift of a thorough personal transformation and a completely fulfilling new life in Christ, the story remains the same simple reality for us all.

-We travel a beautiful, and graceful, and ever upward path which very methodically brings us fully back into the eternal embrace of the God who created us.
+We travel a beautiful, and graceful, and ever elevating path which very methodically brings us fully back into the eternal embrace of the God who created us.
 And, it is all entirely the perfect work of the world’s only and very perfect Savior of the human soul – Jesus, the Dying and the Living Christ.